theiiienrique/theiiienrique.github.io/docs/wordpress.md

 <Step>

-Insert the contributor's bio, making sure to write their name in bold, in the **Rich text** block.
+Insert the contributor bio.
+Write their name in bold in the **Rich text** block.

 </Step>